gideonrynn/budg-it-tracker-hw18/README.md

   npm i
 ```

+3. If deploying application to Heroku, update MONGODB_URI username and password based on details generated through add-on.

-3. Run in command line with node server.js
+4. Run in command line with node server.js

 Also see: [Cloning a repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).